Last updated February 26, 2018

 Another feature of the blog is the "archive" of posts that are organized by date or category.
 These listings are sometimes used as the front page of a blog.

 Brittany targets fashion and culture bloggers with a large number of layouts, lots of Customizer options, widgetized home page, and is designed to work with popular page builder plugins.
 There is a lite version with fewer options available on the WordPress.org theme repository.

 The Grandstand theme is a minimal blogging theme that includes a page builder.

 Splash is a Genesis child theme.
 It is designed for building leads and social engagement with a built-in subscriber form and stylish design.

-Magazine, newspaper, or news themes usually organize content by category.
-You know how magazines and newspaper often have topical sections: like news, technology, sports, entertainment, and so on?
+Magazine, newspaper, or news themes organize content by category.
+You know how magazines and newspaper have topical sections like news, technology, sports, entertainment, and so on?
 These are represented in WordPress by using different post categories.
 Magazine themes have sections for each category.